 - Collect a saliva sample.

-- Results take 7-10 days and are posted in your secure patient portal.
+- Results post in 7-10 days in your secure patient portal.

 - Go over the report with your medical provider.